 We Recommend Crate or Kennel Training

 I use crate training for assistance in potty training as well as keeping the house from being chewed to pieces when the puppy cannot be supervised.
 If this is going to be the principal place where the puppy is going to reside because of work schedules, kid schedules or pure laziness, DO NOT GET A PUPPY!
-There are other dog options if you and your family's lives are so hectic, that a puppy needs to spend the majority of its life in a crate.
-That is not what crate training is intended for, it is a training tool, not a home.
+There are other dog options if you and your family’s lives are so hectic, that a puppy needs to spend the majority of its life in a crate.
+That is not what crate training is intended for, it is a training tool, not a home or constant babysitter.